 Most veterinarians will recommend the following treatments for cats with asthma:

 - Remove irritants: do not allow contact with cigarette smoke or perfume, and purchase dust free cat litter

 - Corticosteroids: oral or injected medication to decrease inflammation, which is the cause of the constricted airways

 - Inhaled steroids: inhaled steroids may be prescribed to prevent continued inflammation without the side effects of oral or injected steroids

-- Open windows in rooms when using strong cleaners, and remove the cat from the room until the smell goes away
+- Open windows in rooms when using solid cleaners, and remove the cat from the room until the smell goes away

 - Remove the cat from any home undergoing construction or painting

 Cats with asthma usually need lifelong medical treatment.
-Your veterinarian will probably to reduce doses gradually.
+Your veterinarian will probably reduce doses gradually.

 As asthma is a chronic condition, complete control may not be possible, but with the proper treatment, your cat can enjoy a good quality of life.